 The story of Ideabatic began in late 2014 when Kitty Liao participated in the first humanitarian hackathon at CERN on a project to develop a ‘$10 inflatable fridge for field operation purposes’.
 There, Kitty realised that there is a big problem in the last miles of the vaccine delivery journey in the developing world.
 Kitty was fascinated by it and became determined to solve that problem.
-She continued working on this problem part-time after the hackathon.
+She continued working on this after the hackathon.
 In 2015, she pitched her ideas of SMILE (smart last-mile vaccine cooling system) to the WHO staff in Geneva and they offered her field testing upon the completion of the product.
 Later in May 2016, Kitty won Imperial Innovations' IP competition to patent SMILE.

 In early 2016, Kitty decided to work on the project full time when she became a Hacker-in-Residence at Imperial College Advanced Hackspace.
 She set up Ideabatic inspired by the thermodynamic term ‘adiabatic’.
 Her vision is to help people with innovation in hardware-focused engineering and to encourage scientists and engineers to work on global problems.
 She delivered a prototype within two months of working on this full-time.
 The SMILE system is designed intuitively to address the current last-mile cold chain issues so that no training is required to operate it in the field.

-Please do get in touch.
 Together, we will reach every child however difficult the journey is.